blat/git-stats/README.markdown

 Git Stats
 =========

-Git Stats is a tools to display stats about git reprositories
+Git Stats is a tools to display stats about git reprositories.

 Dependances